abraham-serafino/meteor-pwa/README.md

 ## Highlights

-This project shows how MeteorJS can be used with data sources other than MongoDB.
-See:
+This project shows how MeteorJS can be used to create Progressive Web Apps, which can be installed for offline use on desktops or  mobile devices.
+Take a look at the following files and folders for example code:

-* `imports/Books/Books.api.js`
+* `public/`

-It also demonstrates a simple way to do isomorphic routing with React Router and hand-rolled, server-side data loaders.
-See:
-* the exported `{...}Routes` objects in `imports/App/App.jsx` and `imports/App/Home.page.jsx`; and,
-* the bookLoader in `Books/Books.page.jsx`

-Then you can see how those route/loaders are used in:
-* `imports/server.js`; and,
+* `client/main.html`
 * `imports/client.js`

-Finally, it provides validation methods that can be used with Joi (or other) schemas and plugged into Meteor methods, REST endpoints, database methods, or form libraries such as @mantine/form.
-See how `validateWithJoi` and `ValidatedMethod` are used in:

-* `imports/Books/Book.form.jsx`; and,
-* `imports/Books/Book.api.js`

-Feel free to use the convenience methods `publishWithPolling`, `routesFrom`, `useMeteorSubscription`, and `ValidatedMethod` in your own Meteor apps.

 ## Author